 Animated explainer videos have built up popularity during the last few years and rightfully so.
 This occurred mainly due to the fact that new and unimaginable products came into play, which needed more than words to be expressed powerfully.

 Thus, they became the go-to tool for explaining complex business ideas within minutes.
-This ‘teaching’ quality of animated explainer videos makes them versatile and all businesses, from MNCs to startups, have begun using this tool to communicate with their prospects.
-Before we get into what explainer videos are, here's a quick run-down of everything we have in this blog:
+This ‘teaching’ quality of animated videos makes them versatile and all businesses, from MNCs to startups, have begun using this tool to communicate with their prospects.
+Before we get into the list of best animated explainer videos, here's a quick rundown of everything we have in this blog for you:

-Simply put, explainer videos are bite-sized marketing videos which are used to explain about the company, products, services or any complex topic online.
+Simply put, explainer videos are bite-sized animated marketing videos which are used to explain about the complex products, services or topics.

-Most explainer videos that you'll come across have some variation of the popular hook-problem-solution-CTA structure.
+Most explanation videos that you'll come across have some variation of the popular hook-problem-solution-CTA structure.
 Fret not if you haven't noticed it yet.
-We have a lot of animated explainer videos waiting for you later in the blog!
+We have a lot of great animated videos waiting for you later in the blog!
 Before that, you need to know everything about animated explainer videos.
-Let's start with the different types of explainer videos!
+Let's start with the different types of marketing videos!

-There is no absolute cost of getting an animated explainer video made.
-While a 2D explainer video would cost you anywhere from $3000 to $10,000, the cost of a 3D explainer video would shoot up to $8000 to $25,000.
+There is no absolute cost of getting an animated video made.
+While a 2d animated video would cost you anywhere from $3000 to $9000, the cost of a 3d animated video would shoot up to $8000 to $25,000.

-A lot of factors come into play when the price of an animated explainer video is decided.
+A lot of factors come into play for determining the cost for animated explainer videos.
 Some of the pressing ones are:

-Here’s a quick rundown of all the tasks involved in the animated explainer video production process:
+Now that you know the various methods of making animated explainer videos, here’s a quick rundown of all the tasks involved in the animated video production process:

 For example, it would make more sense for you to go for animated explainer videos if you rank in the top ten results on search engines for some of your keywords.
 That is when putting a video on your landing page will affect your conversion rates.
 Once you're sure about that, you would need to ensure that you have enough funds set aside for hiring a great animated explainer video company.
 On an average, landing page videos are up to 2 minutes long, the rough cost of which ranges between $5400 and $10,000.
 So you need to make sure that it fits within your budget.

-If you are in the middle of your explainer video project or if you are planning one soon, you are in luck.
-The B2W team has put together a list of unforgettably best explainer videos, for you to learn from and draw some inspiration.
+If you are in the middle of your animated video project or if you are planning one soon, you are in luck.
+The B2W team has put together a list of unforgettably best animated explainer videos, for you to learn from and draw some inspiration.
 These videos have been done by some of the best explainer video companies across the world listed below.
-For your convenience we have structured the videos across different use cases and industries.Here's what you can expect ahead:
+For your convenience we have structured the videos across different use cases and industries here:

 Wacom Intuos Vlogger: A thirty-second animated short with a simple color palette and creative use of hand-drawn animation, techno music, and SFX really bring out a modern vibe and charm for the Wacom Intuos.
 Here's Radio's work for Wacom: